-Instrument-specific marking guide
+Instrument-specific marking guide (IA3)

-Recognising and Comprehending Marks

-The student work has the following characteristics: •

-accurate recognition and discerning description of information from primary sources and secondary sources related to respectful relationships in the post-schooling transition that includes 5-6

-- barriers, enablers and resources

-- determinants

-- data trends

-succinct comprehension and perceptive use of

-- salutogenic approach

-- life course perspective

-- diffusion process variables

-recognition and description of some contextual information from primary sources and secondary sources related to respectful relationships in the post-schooling transition that includes 3-4

-- barriers, enablers and resources

-- determinants

-- data statements

-comprehension and use of the

-- salutogenic approach

-- life course perspective

-- diffusion of innovations model

-variable recognition and superficial description of some information about respectful relationships or the post-schooling transition 1-2

-superficial comprehension and use of aspects of the Health inquiry model.

-The student work does not satisfy any of the descriptors above.
+Recognising and Comprehending Marks The student response has the following characteristics: accurate recognition and discerning description of information from primary sources and secondary sources related to respectful relationships in the post-schooling transition that includes barriers, enablers and resources data trends determinants succinct comprehension and perceptive use of salutogenic approach, Ottawa Charter strategy/ies or overarching resource/s life course perspective diffusion process variables RE-AIM 5-6 recognition and description of some contextual information from primary sources and secondary sources related to respectful relationships in the post-schooling transition that includes barriers, enablers and resources data statements determinants comprehension and use of the salutogenic approach, Ottawa Charter strategy/ies or overarching resource/s life course perspective diffusion of innovations model RE-AIM 3-4 variable recognition and superficial description of some information about respectful relationships or the post-schooling transition superficial comprehension and use of aspects of the Health inquiry model.
+1-2 The student response does not match any of the descriptors above.
 0